CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 ---
-title: "Search"
+title: "Searching concordances"
 teaching: 15
 exercises: 15
 questions:
 - "How can I search in AntConc?"
 - "How can I use search to discover features of catalogue data?"
 objectives:
-- "Explain how to search"
+- "Explain how to search a concordance"
 - "Explain how to read a concordance"
 keypoints:
 - "You can search a corpus in AntConc using free text and wildcards"